2/3 Divided By 2

 Understanding Fraction Division: The Basics

 Before we tackle 2/3 divided by 2, let's refresh our understanding of fraction division.
 Dividing by a fraction is the same as multiplying by its reciprocal.
 The reciprocal of a fraction is simply the fraction flipped upside down.
-For example, the reciprocal of 2/3 is 3/2.
+Now, for example, the reciprocal of 2/3 is 3/2.
 This principle is crucial for solving any fraction division problem.

 Method 1: Dividing the Numerator Directly

 The simplest approach to solving 2/3 divided by 2 involves directly dividing the numerator by the divisor.
 Remember, the whole number 2 can be written as a fraction: 2/1.
-Therefore, our problem becomes (2/3) ÷ (2/1).
+So, our problem becomes (2/3) ÷ (2/1).

 To solve this, we can apply the rule of dividing fractions: keep the first fraction (2/3), change the division sign to multiplication, and flip the second fraction (2/1 becomes 1/2).
 This gives us: